carolinearvidsson/lin513/README.md

 The process of retrieving embeddings will take approximately 6 hours.

+***ATTENTION:*** If you run main.py without having an embedding file at the given path, the retrievement of embeddings will initialize automatically.
+In this case, embeddings will only be created for the given data file (either test or train).
+This works, but is not recommended.

 ### Running the program (CA)

 The execution of this program consists of two steps: training and testing.
 Both steps are done through main.py in the command line.
+Main takes five arguments as input.

+main.py arguments:
+1. **mode**, 2. model file path, 3. **data file path**, 4. embedding file path, 5. frequency file path.

-Main takes 5 arguments as input.
-Some of these arguments are identical in the train and test mode, some are not.
+Arguments 2, 4 and 5 are identical in the train and test mode (that is if you have an embedding file containing both test and train data), 1 and 2 are not.

+mode:
+either test or train (see section '2.0 Training the model' and '2.1 Testing the model' for explicit example)

+datafilepath:

 **1. Training the model**

+`python3 main.py train modelfilepath datafilepath embeddingfilepath frequencyfilepath`

 The extracted features and complexities of the training data will be used to train regression models, at present using Bayesian ridge regression.
 Before training, the program will create a number of versions of the feature matrix with different combinations of features.
 These versions are, as program is written now (see further definition below in Features section):

 - All features